 From October through March, you’ll find quite warm temperatures, little rainfall, and plenty of sun.
 Summer is a popular time for booking vacation rentals in St. Petersburg as Florida sunshine draws people to the beach, but prepare yourself for Florida’s famous humidity, which makes the heat index rise.
 Hurricanes are common in August and September, so keep an eye on the weather and be sure to prepare for plenty of rain from nearby tropical storms.
 Winters are mild and pleasant, but you may still want to bring some layers for the occasional cold night.
 The area’s biggest event is the annual seafood festival at St. John’s Pass in January, which has been going strong for more than 40 years.

-What are the top things to do in St Petersburg?
+Top things to do in St Petersburg

 Fort De Soto Park